-Before we found Finnriver, we were searching far and wide for a place to set down roots and grow a life together.
-Life on the land was in Keith's blood and in Crystie's wildest dreams.
+Before the Kislers found Finnriver, they were searching far and wide for a place to set down roots and grow a grounded life together.
+Farming was in Keith's blood and in Crystie's wildest dreams.
 While she was riding subways in a big city back east as a girl, he grew up riding tractors in the wheat fields of eastern Washington.
 Keith knows the names of four generations of his ancestors who lived with the cycles of seed, soil, work, and weather.
 Henry and Anna, his great-grandparents, carried their farming heritage from the Volga River region of Russia to the Columbia River basin of Washington, where branches of the Kisler family continue to farm today.

-When our search for land and livelihood brought us to the Olympic Peninsula, we discovered the historical seaport town of Port Townsend, full of boats, beauty, art and creative, conscientious people.
-We settled down, befriended some folks and two of them, skilled farmers Kate Dean and Will O'Donnell, became our business partners in 2004.
-Together, our two families purchased a blueberry farm in Chimacum's Center Valley from Elijah and Kay Christian, who have since become our mentors and neighbors.
+When their search for land and livelihood brought them to the Olympic Peninsula, they discovered the historical seaport and arts town of Port Townsend, full of boats, beauty and creative, conscientious people.
+They settled down, befriended some folks and two of them, skilled farmers Kate Dean and Will O'Donnell, became their business partners in 2004.
+Together, the two families purchased an organic blueberry farm in Chimacum's Center Valley from Elijah and Kay Christian, who have since become mentors and neighbors.
 It was Lige and Kay who began the stream restoration work on the land, dug the wells, put up the barn and planted all 2,000 blueberry plants.

-We re-named the farm Finnriver, after our children, and got to work.
-Summers bountiful with blueberries and Falls full of squash.
-Wet winters ripe with schemes and Springs sprouting seedlings.
-When the Dean-O'Donnells moved on to pursue other ventures, we encountered the financial challenge of keeping the farm intact as well as the practical one of needing more hands in the ground to get it all done.
-Working together with Jefferson Land Trust and the Jefferson Landworks Collaborative, we took local low-interest loans from generous farm allies, agreed to place protective conservation easements on the farm, and developed a plan to embark on Cider and Grain production.
-We also put out the call to find another pair of farmers to help us make it all grow and we heartily welcomed Janet Aubin, a county native, and her partner Jeff Horwath, who now operate the Finnriver fields and food production as a separate but interconnected endeavor.
+They re-named the farm Finnriver, after Kate and Will’s son Finn and the Kisler's first son River, a name that honored their family farming aspirations and the fish in the watershed.
+When the Dean-O'Donnells moved on to pursue other ventures, the Kislers encountered the financial challenge of keeping the farm intact as well as the practical one of needing more hands in the ground to get it all done.
+Working together with Jefferson Land Trust and the Jefferson Landworks Collaborative, they took local low-interest loans from generous farm allies, agreed to place protective conservation easements on the farm, and developed a plan to embark on cider production.
+They also put out the call to find another pair of farmers to help make it all grow and heartily welcomed back Janet Aubin, a county native, and her partner Jeff Horwath, who now operate the Finnriver fields and food production as a separate but interconnected endeavor.